pulumi/docs/pulumi-hugo/themes/default/content/blog/managing-aws-credentials-on-cicd-part-3/index.md

 contents via [`pulumi stack export`]({{< ref "/docs/reference/cli/pulumi_stack_export" >}}), you would not be able to recover the data.

-Just like for secret configuration values, the default for stacks hosted on the Pulumi Console is to encrypt this data using a key that Pulumi manages and is specific to your stack.
+Just like for secret configuration values, the default for stacks hosted on the Pulumi Service is to encrypt this data using a key that Pulumi manages and is specific to your stack.

 ### Custom Secrets Providers

 We at Pulumi take great care in safeguarding your data, especially configuration or checkpoint data that is marked as sensitive.
 However, you might feel more comfortable if your stack's data were encrypted using a key that _you_ controlled.
-(So even if the data stored on the Pulumi Console were available, it would be useless without your specific key.)
+(So even if the data stored in the Pulumi Service were available, it would be useless without your specific key.)

-If that's the case, then you can use a configurable secrets provider, and swap out the default "Pulumi Console managed" encryption scheme for your own.
+If that's the case, then you can use a configurable secrets provider, and swap out the default "Pulumi Service managed" encryption scheme for your own.
 (And we won't take it personally, promise.)

 When you create a new stack using [pulumi stack init]({{< ref "/docs/reference/cli/pulumi_stack_init" >}}), you can optionally